 We ask for an annual registration fee to help cover the cost of your student’s participation in the jazz program.
 This fee covers things like festival fees, trip costs, sheet music, etc. The registration fee covers approximately 50 percent of the actual costs of each student’s participation in the program.
 The rest is provided by the GJF’s fundraising efforts.

 You can pay your registration fee in a single payment or installments, either by mailing your check (payable to “Garfield Jazz Foundation”) to Heidi Berge, Treasurer at 2424 E Madison St. #206, Seattle, 98122, or online at www.garfieldjazz.org.
+Fees for the 2019-20 school year will be announced at the monthly GJF Meeting on October 7, 2019.

 We want to be sure that we’re creating an environment where all students can fully participate in the jazz program.
 We take pride in welcoming all students into Garfield Jazz.
 For information about scholarship support, please contact our Treasurer at treasurer@garfieldjazz.org.
-The deadline for scholarship requests is September 30, 2019 and all scholarship requests will remain confidential.
+The deadline for scholarship requests is October 18, 2019 and all scholarship requests will remain confidential.

-Note: Band 1 students will have the opportunity to go on the Europe trip this summer.
+Note: Garfield Jazz Band 1 travels to Europe for a tour of jazz festivals every other year, on even numbered years.
+Band 1 students – and seniors regardless of band placement - will have the opportunity to go on the Europe trip in 2020.
 In addition, Band 1 may be selected to participate in the Essentially Ellington Festival in the spring.
-Those families will pay a separate assessment toward the costs of those activities.
+Those families will pay a separate fee to cover approximately 50% of the fees of these activities.

 FUNDRAISING

-allFundraising covers the remaining costs of the Garfield Jazz program.
+As a booster organization, one of the GJF’s primary responsibilities is raising funds to support all the student activities and trips in Garfield Jazz.
+Fundraising covers the most of the administrative costs of the Garfield Jazz program as well as approximately 50% of the cost per student.
 Costs include scholarships, competition expenses, instructional expenses, travel fees, the purchase and maintenance of instruments and equipment and miscellaneous supplies.
 All students and families are highly encouraged to participate in GJF fundraising.

 The GJF supports numerous fundraising events each year.
 Some of our fundraisers include:

-The Annual Garfield Jazz Gala: This is the GJF’s most significant fundraising event of the year.
-May 15The Gala will be held on March 21, 2020 at the ????
-The full participation of all jazz families and students is vital.
-Ensuring the success of the Gala requires planning for fundraising activities (e.g., raffle, dessert dash, raise-the-paddle and silent auction), dinner and the performances of the three bands.
+The Annual Garfield Jazz Gala: The Gala is the biggest fundraising event of the year and will be held on May 15, 2020.
+The Gala is a celebration of our students and features performances by all 3 bands, all while enjoying a fabulous dinner and the company of other Garfield Jazz families and supporters.
+Fundraising activities at the Gala include a raffle, dessert dash and raise-the paddle.
 The GJF will notify families about ways that you can get involved in the planning process, and your participation is highly encouraged.
-Gala tickets will be available for purchase in advance at www.garfieldjazz.org.
+More information will be made available in January 2020.

 Citrus fundraiser: This fundraiser will occur in the early spring.
-We’ll be selling boxes of oranges and grapefruit.
+Students will be encouraged to sell boxes of oranges and grapefruit.
 More information about the fundraiser will be coming shortly.
 We ask that each family participate in this fundraiser.

 Hot Java Cool Jazz: Since 1995, Starbucks Coffee has generously hosted an annual benefit concert featuring outstanding area high school jazz bands and has raised $675,000 for local high school music programs.
+Garfield Jazz has participated in this concert every year since its inception!
 Band 1 will be one of the featured ensembles at the 24th Annual “Hot Java Cool Jazz” concert, which will take place on March 27th, 2020 at the Paramount Theater.
 As each participating music program receives proceeds from the ticket sales, we encourage you to recruit as many concert attendees as possible.